Botler-Dev/Botler/docs/Development/Run-Botler.md

 yarn run build:watch
 ```

-Now there should be a `dist` folder in the root of the compiled code.
+Now there should be a `dist` folder in the root with the compiled code.
 Before running Botler you will need to configure him first.
 See the [Configuration](Configuration.md) page for more information.

 After configuring the bot run the following command to start it: